-What Do Filipinos Need to Realize (2)
+What We Filipinos Ought to Realize (2)

 We also need to exercise our right to vote seriously.
 Refusing to sell our votes is only the first step.
 It’s about time that we should also set certain standards that candidates should measure up to before we write their names in the ballot – standards that are over and beyond the qualifications set by our Constitution for candidates seeking a particular public office.